This post was originally published on Sept. 20, 2019, and was updated on June 2, 2021.

 Imagine you just subscribed to the email list of a brand you admire.
 What do you expect to happen next?
 Well, this is a brand’s opportunity to make a good first impression with a subscriber.

-A welcome series is a powerful way to set expectations for your email marketing campaigns while educating subscribers about the brand’s values and personality.
+A welcome series is a powerful way to set expectations for your email marketing campaigns while educating subscribers about your brand’s values, mission, and personality.